sampsyo/ppl-intro/ppl.md

     require((die1 == 3 && die2 == 7) || ...);
     var out = die1 + die2;

-If we're lucky, we can even move the condition all the way back *into* the primitive sampling call—and avoid doing any work at all that will eventually be rejected later.
+If we're lucky, we can even move the condition all the way back *into* the primitive sampling call---and avoid doing any work at all that will eventually be rejected later.

 [r2dl]: http://research.microsoft.com/en-us/downloads/40e37dc8-1337-43e9-88af-03eabf591208/

 ## Porting PL Ideas to PP

-Another little cottage industry in the PP community is porting the ideas we take for granted in ordinary programming languages and porting them to PP. Here are some examples:
+Part of the promise of probabilistic programming is that we should be able to "port" ideas from the standard PL literature to the PPL world.
+Here are some examples:

 * [Static analysis][sriram-pldi13]: proving assertions
 * [Termination checking][martengales]